WTTV: Early history

 WTTV first signed on the air on November 11, 1949, originally broadcasting on VHF channel 10.
 It was the second television station to sign on in the state of Indiana, debuting almost 6 1/2 months after WFBM-TV (now WRTV) signed on in May 1949.
 It has made the claim to being Indiana's oldest "continuously operating" television station because WFBM-TV had experienced a transmitter failure which took it off the air for an extended period of time shortly after WTTV signed on.
 Owned by Sarkes Tarzian, a Bloomington-based radio manufacturer and broadcaster, the station originally operated as a primary NBC affiliate with secondary affiliations with ABC and the DuMont Television Network.
 It also aired programming from CBS on occasion.

-WTTV originally transmitted its signal from its studio just south of downtown Bloomington, shared with sister station WTTS (1370 AM, now WGCL), which went on the air in March 1949.
+WTTV originally transmitted its signal from its studio just south of downtown Bloomington, shared with sister station WTTS (1370 AM, now WWZN), which went on the air in March 1949.
 Sarkes Tarzian built a new studio and transmitter on the north end of the Tarzian factory property on Bloomington's south side in 1952.
 Also that same year the release of the FCC's Sixth Report and Order, which ended a four-year suspension of television station permit and license awards, also saw a reallocation of VHF channel assignments across the United States—including in Bloomington, where WTTV was forced to move from channel 10 to the newly assigned channel 4.
 The switch took effect on February 21, 1954, and as a result, WTTV's transmitter was moved to a 1000 ft tower near Cloverdale, and the power was increased to 100,000 watts.
 The station's former channel 10 allocation was moved to Terre Haute and awarded to WTHI-TV, which signed on in July 1954.

 In its early years, instead of buying most of the expensive items needed to run a television station, Tarzian had his own engineers and technicians design and build the items needed.
 For example, an overhead microphone boom cost approximately $300.
 Tarzian employees built one for less than $30.
 When Tarzian decided to start broadcasting network programs, establishing a coaxial cable link from Cincinnati would prove impractical, so Tarzian built his own microwave relay system from Cincinnati to Bloomington.